RobinWeitzel/WSTKNG/README.md

 <h4 align="center">A website to monitor web serials, crawl new chapters and send them to your Kindle</h4>

+> [!WARNING]
+> Please be aware that not all websites are suitable for crawling.
+Some sites may have restrictions or policies in place that prohibit automated access.
+Crawling such sites without permission can lead to legal consequences or the blocking of your IP address.
+Always check the website's robots.txt file and terms of service before initiating any crawling activities.
+If in doubt, seek permission from the website owner.
+>
+> Use at your own risk!

 <p align="center">
   <a href="#key-features">Key Features</a> •
   <a href="#how-to-use">How To Use</a> •